 For Kefalonia, Zakynthos and Santorini you DEFINITELY need a car to truly enjoy what all there is to see.
 There is so much to see and to have the full experience having your own car is better than using public transportation.
 My rule of them is if you need a taxi/uber (uber is international by the way) more than 2 times a day, you might as well get a rental car and save money.
 In Santorini, I saw people at bus stops and each time they had a facial expression that showed they had been waiting for awhile and did not know when that bus was coming.
 Also it did rain while we were in Santorini and the bus stop had no shelter so they were pretty wet.
 Santorini is a walking city but the times where you would want a car is to get to other beaches, and explore other parts of the island or to get to other ports to take you to the two small Islands near Santorini Nea Kameni which is an uninhabited volcanic island with hot springs or Therasia the island shown in the background in my photo below.
 I would also recommend having a car to get to Oia.
 We loved staying in Imerovigli and our hotel was called Ayoba Santorini , you can read my hotel review here!
 However you also want to see Oia where there is the famous Blue Domes.
 I heard of people walking to Oia and I do not recommend doing that.
 It is a long walk.
 It is better by car.
 Also in Oia you can get to Ammoudi Bay which really can only be reached by car.
 Keep in mind parking can be hard to find especially near hotels.
 Our hotel was in an area where you can find a nearby parking spot.

 If you book ahead of time, car rentals are not that expensive.
 I got a great deal through Priceline.
 The only company I ever book any of my rental cars through whether domestic or international.
 This is because you can hold a car and not have to pay until you pick up the car.
+Use this link to find Priceline deals or if you prefer to book direct.
 This is very convenient especially when planning a trip like this where you will be going to multiple locations and dates and itineraries may change.
 I believe from the time we decided to go to Greece (January) up until a couple of months before the trip, our itinerary/dates changed a couple of times.
 The “book now pay later” & free cancellations options worked out great!
 Free cancellation & “book now pay later” sites are the way to go when it comes to booking international hotels or cars especially because you have to book them months in advance due to popularity.
 I will be discussing this aspect in another post.